rncampos/py_rule_based/README.md

 ```

 #### _With the default parameters_
-Default date_granularity is "full", begin_date is 0 and end_date is 2100 which means the range of dates that will be considered:
+Default date_granularity is "full" (highest possible granularity detected will be retrieved), begin_date is 0 and end_date is 2100 which means that all the dates within this range will be retrieved.
+The following code shows two different ways of obtaining the results:

 ```` bash
 results = py_rule_based(text)